eejebring/OSLab1/README.md

 # Exercise 2
 1. Execution time ~50 milliseconds
 2. the difference is 735 us
-3. the difference is 8623 us
+3. the difference is 8623 us (arriveal time delta 10 us)

 # Exercise 3
 1. the lenght is ~11957 us when two are working and ~7971 us when three is working .